TikTok Loves Tretinoin For Clear Skin, But There's A Serious Catch

 From highly moisturising glycerin to benzoyl peroxide for breakouts, there are so many buzzy skincare ingredients that things can get a little confusing.
 It's no wonder we're stripping back our routines to a handful of basic products with real science behind them.

 Right now, one of those much talked-about ingredients is tretinoin.
-Head to TikTok and you'll spot doctors, board certified dermatologists and beauty obsessives alike extolling its virtues.
+Head to TikTok and you'll spot ordinary people and beauty obsessives alike extolling its virtues.
 With 549.3 million TikTok views and counting, it's up there as one of the most searched ingredients on the app.

 Advertisement